ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 | 10 IOPS/GB      | [Memory](/docs/vpc?topic=vpc-profiles#memory) for memory-intensive workloads.|
 {: caption="Table 4.
 Relationship of Block Storage profiles to virtual server profiles" caption-side="top"}

+## I/O size and performance
+{: #note-about-io-size}

+The application I/O size directly impacts storage performance.
+If the application I/O size is smaller than the throughput multiplier that is used by the profile to calculate the volume’s bandwidth limit, the IOPS limit is reached before the throughput limit.
+Conversely, if the application I/O size is larger, the throughput limit is reached before the IOPS limit.
+For more information, see [How I/O size affects performance](/docs/vpc?topic=vpc-capacity-performance#how-block-size-affects-performance).

+## Storage capacity
+{: #note-about-measurement-unit}

+In this documentation, we refer to storage capacity by using the unit GB (Gigabytes) to align with the industry standard terminology.
+However, the actual provisioning and billing of storage are based on GiB (Gibibytes).

+The difference between GB and GiB lies in their numerical representation:
+- GB (Gigabyte) is a decimal unit, where 1 GB equals 1,000,000,000 bytes
+- GiB (Gibibyte), is a binary unit, where 1 GiB equals 1,073,741,824 bytes

+To ensure transparency, please note that your provisioned storage and associated charges are calculated based on GiB.
+Rest assured that you receive the exact amount of storage you expect and are billed accurately for the GiB you use.
+For more information, see the [FAQs](/docs/vpc?topic=vpc-block-storage-vpc-faq#faq-storage-units).

 ## Viewing available IOPS profiles
 {: #view-iops-profiles}

-You can view available IOPS profiles the {{site.data.keyword.cloud_notm}} UI, CLI, API, or Terraform.
+You can view available IOPS profiles by using the {{site.data.keyword.cloud_notm}} UI, CLI, API, or Terraform.

-### In the UI
+### In the console
 {: #using-console-iops-profile}
 {: ui}

-When you [create a Block Storage volume from the {{site.data.keyword.cloud_notm}} console](/docs/vpc?topic=vpc-creating-block-storage), select **Tiers**.
+When you [create a Block Storage volume in the {{site.data.keyword.cloud_notm}} console](/docs/vpc?topic=vpc-creating-block-storage), you can see the available profiles on two tabs.

-Alternately, select **Custom** and then select an IOPS value within the range for that volume size.
-Click the storage size link to see a table of size and IOPS ranges.
+- For [IOPS tiers](/docs/vpc?topic=vpc-block-storage-profiles#tiers), you can see 3 tiles with the different performance levels.
+Select the one that best suits your needs.
+- For [Custom](/docs/vpc?topic=vpc-block-storage-profiles#custom) IOPS, you can specify the size of your volume and IOPS range based on the size of the volume.
+As you type the IOPS value, the console shows the acceptable range.
+You can also click the **storage size** link to see Table 3.

 ### From the CLI
 {: #using-cli-iops-profiles}